ThomasMarshall33/SYS-255/Lab 4 - DHCP.md

 <img width="906" height="637" alt="image" src="https://github.com/user-attachments/assets/38898c50-0d8d-444f-8e04-8b3c2d8a45c5" />
+once inputed all info press esc then type :wq

+cat /etc/dhcp/dhcpd.conf
+after that command do these two systemctl start dhcpd systemctl enable dhcpd enabled it on startup which you should do

 <img width="813" height="606" alt="image" src="https://github.com/user-attachments/assets/6c274166-1a70-42f1-83f7-3d44525aeaf2" />

-once inputed all info press esc then type :wq

 What is PuTTY
 PuTTY is a free SSH and Telnet client for Windows.
 It's a terminal emulator that allows you to: